-These decals are printed with laser, ALPS and UV-ink printers on decal paper where the carrier film covers the complete sheet, so each individual decal subject needs to be cut out separately.
+These decals are printed with laser, ALPS and/or UV-ink printers on decal paper where the carrier film covers the complete sheet, so each individual decal subject needs to be cut out separately.
 They do not have a sealing overcoat applied.
 UV-ink printed decals are tough and easy to handle and do not generally need to be clear coated prior to use.
 Laser and ALPS-printed decals are very fragile, soft and will easily scratch.
 For example, long cheatline decals can curl and break very easily, so it might be a good idea to apply a thin layer of clear acrylic coat (Microscale Liquid Decal Film for example), over the bigger/longer laser and ALPS decal parts prior to use to make the handling easier.
 Use care when applying the decals as the decal carrier film is very thin.

 Laser, ALPS and UV-ink printing use CMYK toners/inks, which means that the decals are translucent in nature.
 Other than dark decals need to be applied over a white surface.
 Some laser printed decals need a white ALPS printed underlayer decal (marked with a letter A) applied at first.
 When completely dried, apply a laser printed main decal (marked with a letter B) over it.
 UV-ink decals have already a white underlayer printed.